-- Complete the Permanent Residency Request for University Employees or the Permanent Residency Request for Medical Center Employees.
+- Complete the Permanent Residency Request for University Employees.

-- Meet with your Immigration Program Coordinator to discuss the permanent residency process and complete the Acknowledgement Form.
+- Meet with your Immigration Services Program Manager to discuss the permanent residency process and complete the Acknowledgement Form.

-- With assistance from your immigration program coordinator and immigration counsel complete the job description according to Department of Labor standards.
+- With assistance from your Immigration Services Program Manager and immigration counsel complete the job description according to Department of Labor standards.

 - The applicant must provide evidence of meeting the criteria in the job description in order to proceed.
-The applicant may not have gained any of the necessary experience or skills while employed at Vanderbilt.
+The applicant may not have gained any of the necessary experience or skills while employed at Vanderbilt University.

 - A Prevailing Wage Determination will be submitted to the Department of Labor.

 - Approve recruitment costs and post position in physical work site.
-Your Immigration Program Coordinator with post the position on Vanderbilt Jobs if necessary.
+Your Immigration Services Program Manager with post the position on Vanderbilt Jobs if necessary.

 - Evaluate applicants.
 Evaluations will be based on the job description and an evaluation spreadsheet will be provided for you.